September 14, 2021 10:27 AM

 Trails and Preserves

-We intend to keep most of the preserves and trails open during the state’s stay-at-home order, but that could change quickly if visitors don’t abide by safe social distancing rules by maintaining a 6-foot separation between people or family groups, and follow CDC recommended COVID-19 prevention strategies.
+We intend to keep preserves and trails open, but that could change quickly if visitors don’t abide by safe social distancing rules by maintaining a 6-foot separation between people or family groups, and follow CDC recommended COVID-19 prevention strategies.

 Additional signs placed at trailheads remind preserve visitors to do their part and abide by rules put in place for safety reasons to prevent the spread of COVID-19.
 By following these rules, visitors can help keep the preserves open.
 However, if any specific location is no longer maintainable due to visitors not being compliant with Forest Preserve and CDC rules and guidelines, those preserves will be closed.